top of page

 My name is Julli

-Life has become more frantic, polarizing and stressful than ever, I feel the need to reconnect with nature and ourselves is no longer just a benefit, but a necessity.
+It does seem life is more frantic, polarizing and stressful than ever these days & I personally feel the need to reconnect with nature and ourselves is no longer just a benefit, but a necessity for wellness and longevity.

 Julli, crouched among frost covered ferns in a woodland